 You will have the opportunity to enhance your practice rather than “just surviving” despite the system.
 You will have the opportunity to build skills and feel supported so that you can deliver the best possible care to your patients and be well yourself.

 What will I receive and be able to do once I complete the program?

 You will develop your own goals for the program that you will continue to develop and review in your individual coaching with Sharee throughout the year.

-You will spend time and effort reflecting and reviewing how mindfulness, empathy, compassion and self-awareness impacts on health – your own and that of your patients.
+You will spend time and effort reflecting and reviewing how mindfulness, unconscious bias, empathy, compassion and self-awareness impacts on health – your own and that of your patients.

 You will have the opportunity to challenge and test your experiences in a safe environment, learning from each other and the faculty.